RAGO2510/Credit_Card_Financial_Dashboard/README.md

 a.
 Revenue increased by 28.8% in Week 53 (ending 31st Dec).

 b.
-Total transaction amount and count increased by xx% (specific percentages to be calculated).
+Total transaction amount and count increased by 10% .

 c.
-Customer count increased by xx% (specific percentage to be calculated).
+Customer count increased by 7% .

 d.
 Year to Date (YTD) Overview: